Everest base camp and Kala Pattar trekking

 Designed for all those who dream of going to the foot of Everest and who only have two weeks at their disposal, this trek travels through Sherpa country to reach the base camp of the highest peak in the world as well as the Kala Pattar which offers an exceptional view!

-The trek starts at about 2840 metres above sea level, then gradually climbs to 5364 metres (Everest base camp), then 5575 metres (Kala Pattar).
+The trek starts at about 2840 meters above sea level, then gradually climbs to 5364 metres (Everest base camp), then 5575 meters (Kala Pattar).
 It climbs and descends most of the time, so it is necessary for hikers to prepare themselves physically before doing this trek.

 D1: Arrival in Kathmandu.

 D2: Kathmandu - Lukla - Phakding (2600m).

 The morning flight from Kathmandu to Lukla offers a panoramic view of the Eastern Himalayas: Langtang, Gauri, Shanker, Numbur, Manglungtse and finally Everest appear during this 45 minute flight.
 In Lukla (2700m) the Sherpas are waiting for us with the equipment.

 The hike starts with a short descent into the Dudh-Kosi valley.

 From the village of Chaunrikarka (2621m), the path leads north through Sherpa villages where wheat, potatoes, corn and vegetables are grown.
 We cross the river on a beautiful wooden suspension bridge.